nicolasduminil/codeshift-hackathon/README.md

 This project is provided on the purpose of being submitted to the CodeShift Hackathon contest.
 It shows a micro-services based application implemented using Apache Camel and Quarkus, and deployed on Openshift Developer's Sandbox (Openshift Dedicated).

+> **_NOTA BENE:_**  This application, as implemented here, is far from being production ready.
+It's only a simple text
+> book case, developed in a couple of days and aiming at being presented to this contest, such that to highlight some of
+> the most essential Red Hat technology like Quarkus, Camel and Openshift.
+Accordingly, the application lacks lots of enterprise
+> grade functionalities like security, optimizations, ergonomic and others.
+> Also, while it tries to demonstrate the Eclipse Microprofile API and their implementations by the Quarkus, the application
+> might do it in a strict "show-case" manner, without having sometimes a real business alignment and justification.

 The whole project is structured as a `maven` multi-module one, having a master POM and a module dedicated to each microservice as follows:

 - ```xfer-file```: this microservice is polling the ```/tmp/input``` local folder and, as soon as an XML file is comming, it store it in an AWS S3 bucket, which name starts with ```mys3``` followed by a random suffix.